 An internship gives you unique insight into life at Red Hat.
 You'll work within a department, like Sales or Engineering, but you will also have the opportunity to come together with all of our interns and learn from each other.
 Through lunch-and-learns with executives, volunteer opportunities, day trips, and after-work events, you'll build a valuable network of peers and other professionals.

 Forget about mindless tasks or filling coffee cups.
 This is a fast-paced, high energy kind of job.
 You will be immediately integrated as a full member of your team, with real responsibilities from the first day you walk through the door.

 How long does the Red Hat intern program last?

-In the United States, our intern program runs from mid-May to the beginning of August.
+In the United States, our intern program runs from mid-May to early August.
 If the intern is available and their team needs more help, sometimes we are able to extend the internship into the academic year.

 Outside the United States, our intern program varies by region and team.
 If you find an internship of interest, review the job summary for more details.
 When you apply for an internship, a Red Hat recruiter will review your application and determine the next steps.
 You can ask the recruiter questions about the internship, as well.